 Based on your competition track selection, if there is not a pitch site near you, you will pitch virtually by recording a video of your team and submitting it using our online portal.

-Student teams are required to submit a 10-slide slide deck.
+Student teams are required to submit a pitch deck.

 Student teams are required to submit no longer than a 5-page written concept.

 Virtual participants will submit a video pitch.
 Live participants will present an in person pitch.

 April 11 – 13

 Online Diamond Challenge judges will review participant submissions and determine who moves on to virtual and live pitching.